-Generally, traditional institutions that participate in CACFP may not claim reimbursement under SFSP [7 CFR 225.15(a)(2)].
-However, CACFP institutions that have substantial changes in activities or enrollment, or develop a separate food service program for children who are not enrolled in the CACFP, and meet SFSP eligibility criteria, may be approved to participate in the SFSP.
+Generally, traditional institutions and facilities that participate in CACFP (i.e., child care centers and day care homes) may not claim reimbursement under SFSP [7 CFR 225.15(a)(2)].
+However, CACFP institutions that have substantial changes in activities or enrollment, or develop a separate food service program for children who are not enrolled in the CACFP, and meet SFSP eligibility criteria, may be approved to participate in the

+SFSP.
 Institutions may not switch back and forth between participation in CACFP and participation in SFSP to serve the same children.